Gretchen Cryer: Career

 In one of her music classes, she met Nancy Ford, and the two forged a friendship that eventually led to a number of professional collaborations as the first female composer-lyricist team in Off-Broadway and Broadway New York theater.
 Their first work, For Reasons of Royalty, was produced at DePauw University and their musical Rendezvous was done at Boston University.

 Their first professional New York production was Now Is The Time For All Good Men (1967), a highly political piece about Cryer's pacifist brother, who spent time as a teacher in a conservative mid-western high school, that was panned by the critics.
-Undaunted, they mounted The Last Sweet Days of Isaac - with Austin Pendleton and Fredricka Weber - in 1970, winning not only rave reviews, but the Obie, Drama Desk, and Outer Critics Circle Awards as well.

-From there they moved to Broadway, but the musical, Shelter (1973), was not a success, despite a few good reviews.
-It would prove to be their only Broadway production.
 Using the pseudonym Sally Niven (Niven is her mother's maiden name), Cryer played the leading role in Now Is the Time... opposite her real-life husband, David.
 Dagne Crane had originally been cast in the part, but left shortly before the opening to become a regular on the soap opera As the World Turns.

+The duo then mounted The Last Sweet Days of Isaac - with Austin Pendleton and Fredricka Weber - in 1970 at the off-Broadway Eastside Playhouse.
+A robust rock musical about a young musician who feels himself to be on the verge of death and so begins living life to the fullest, the musical received critical acclaim, and went on to win the Obie, Drama Desk, and Outer Critics Circle Awards.

+From there they moved to Broadway in 1973 with the musical Shelter at the John Golden Theatre directed by Austin Pendleton.
+Marcia Rodd was nominated for the Tony Award for Best Actress in a Musical for her role.
+Years later, the play was revived in an off-Broadway production in 1997 at the York Theatre, and a concert production at 54 Below in 2017, starring Cryer's son, Jon Cryer.